 These options are, of course, right for some people and you should use them if they fit your bill.
 For most of us, however, short term emergency cash requirements crop up from time to time and a cash injection is called for to tide us over until we next get paid.
 The likely reasons for this are well known, unexpectedly high electricity or gas bill, broken down car or household appliance like a boiler or washing machine, kid’s school trip and so on.
 It is in these circumstances that people might consider applying for same day loans.

 Cash loans, no longer paid in cash

 So, unless you are one of the very few people today that does not have a bank current account of some sort, cash loans as such are no longer necessary.
 Most of us are quite happy to have the money paid into our bank account.
-When you see various lenders offering “same day cash loans” then, they probably mean that they will, if your application is approved, transfer the money into your bank current account.
+When you see various lenders offering “cash loans” then, they probably mean that they will, if your application is approved, transfer the money into your bank account the same day.
 It’s very quick — an hour or so — you can even order loans by SMS if time is of the essence.

 Once the money from the loan has been is transferred into your bank account you can, of course, go to the ATM and draw out the cash but unless you absolutely need to do that it’s probably safer and more convenient to make your payment online or by debit card.

 Although we no longer live in an age where cash is king, same day cash loans still mean that you get the funds you need when you need them.